-April 6, 2017
+April 19, 2018

-The Honorable Susan Collins

-Chair

-Subcommittee on Transportation, Housing

-and Urban Development, and Related
+The Honorable Susan Collins Chair Subcommittee on Transportation, Housing and Urban Development, and Related Agencies Committee on Appropriations United States Senate Washington, DC 20510

-Agencies

-Committee on Appropriations

-United States Senate

-Washington, DC 20510

-The Honorable Jack Reed

-Ranking Member

-Subcommittee on Transportation, Housing

-and Urban Development, and Related
+The Honorable Jack Reed Ranking Member Subcommittee on Transportation, Housing and Urban Development, and Related Agencies Committee on Appropriations United States Senate Washington, DC 20510

-Agencies

-Committee on Appropriations

-United States Senate

-Washington, DC 20510

-Dear Chairwoman Collins and Ranking Member Reed:
+Dear Chair Collins and Ranking Member Reed:

-As you consider the fiscal year 2018 Transportation, Housing and Urban Development, and Related Agencies Appropriations, we urge you to support the Department of Housing and Urban Development's (HUD) Section 202 and 811 programs for seniors and persons with disabilities.
-We respectfully request \$514 million for the Section 202 Housing for the Elderly program and \$155 million for the Section 811 Housing for Persons with Disabilities program.
+As you consider the Fiscal Year 2019 Transportation, Housing and Urban Development, and Related Agencies appropriations bill, we urge you to support the Department of Housing and Urban Development's (HUD) Section 202 and 811 programs for seniors and persons with disabilities.
+We respectfully request: \$619 million for renewal funding and \$210 million for capital advance and project-based rental assistance awards for the Section 202 Housing for the Elderly program; and \$313 million for the Section 811 Housing for Persons with Disabilities program, to include \$83 million for project rental assistance awards.
 Section 202 and 811 funding supports the development of new housing and the continuation of rental assistance for very low-income seniors and persons with disabilities.
+We are grateful for the Committee's funding increases for both programs in Fiscal Year 2018.